-The amount of time the “vendor” has been in their profession has a direct effect on the level of risk you take on when selecting to work with them.
+The amount of time the "vendor" has been in their profession has a direct effect on the level of risk you take on when selecting to work with them.
 It is by learning lessons over time, investing in sound solutions to discovered problems, and not repeating past mistakes that makes experience so valuable.
-It’s no different with a Cloud ITSM vendor.
-Make sure they have the “scars” from years of experience to prove they truly are one of the best in their field and can provide the lowest risk option for you.
+It's no different with an ITSM SaaS vendor.
+Make sure they have the "scars" from years of experience to prove they truly are one of the best in their field and can provide the lowest risk option for you.

 Mr. Mann also touches on the vendor's "motivation" for offering a SaaS or Cloud solution.
 He recommends asking what prompted the vendor to originally release its SaaS or Cloud offering, and their motivation for continuing to sell it.
 Basically, did they release it as a reaction to other vendors releasing their offerings?
 Or to be a leader in this market?
 Are they continuing to invest in it and, if so, how do these investments improve the customer experience and reduce overall risk?